Jan 6, 2021

 The Tattooed Torah (2020)

 Based on the beloved children's book of the same name, The Tattooed Torah details the harrowing and inspirational story of a Torah rescued during the Holocaust, eventually finding a new home at a day school in the United States.
-Click here to Watch Now!
+The film will be available to stream starting Wednesday, February 3.

 Exit: Music (2016)